Disclosure of Relationships

 Note that you can change your browser settings to disable cookies if you have privacy concerns or to delete them each time you close your browser.
 Disabling cookies for all sites is not recommended as it may interfere with your use of some sites.
 The best option is to disable or enable cookies on a per-site basis or to delete them regularly.
 Consult your browser documentation for instructions on how to block cookies and other tracking mechanisms.

 Any advertisements served by Google, Inc., and affiliated companies may be controlled using cookies.
 These cookies allow Google to display ads based on your visits to this site and other sites that use Google advertising services.
 Learn how to opt out of Google’s cookie usage here: http://www.google.com/policies/privacy/ads/.
 As mentioned above, any tracking done by Google through cookies and other mechanisms is subject to Google’s own privacy policies.

 Concerns or questions can be directed to editor (at) hotel-scoop.com for further clarification.

 Please note that Hotel Scoop is not a travel booking site, but has financial relationships with some of the merchants mentioned on the site.
-Luxury Latin America may be compensated if consumers choose to utilize the links located throughout the content on this site and generate sales for the said merchant.
+Hotel Scoop may be compensated if consumers choose to utilize the links located throughout the content on this site and generate sales for the said merchant.
 This compensation takes the form of a commission: it does not increase the buyer’s cost beyond what they would pay visiting/booking through said merchant on their own.